Best IT Service Management Tools: ITSM Platform Comparison 2026

 Platform Best For Starting Price ITIL Compliance AI/Automation Asset Management Integration Strength Deployment Key Differentiator

-TOPdesk European orgs, facilities management €45/user/month Good (ITIL certified) Moderate Good (including physical assets) Moderate Cloud, On-Premise Facilities and IT service management combined
+TOPdesk European orgs, facilities €45/user/mo Good (ITIL certified) Moderate Good (physical assets) Moderate Cloud, On-Premise Combined facilities and IT service management

 Notes on Pricing